Czerniaków: Characteristics

 Czerniaków is a residential area with high-rise multifamily housing.
-It includes the neighbourhoods of Bernardyńska around Gołkowska Street, and Czerniakowska Wschodnia around Czerniakowska Street.
+It includes two housing estates of apartment buildings, which are Bernardyńska around Gołkowska Street, and Czerniakowska Wschodnia around Czerniakowska Street.

-Near Bartycka Street stands the Warsaw Uprising Mound, an artificial hill with the height of 121 m above the sea level, or 31 m of relative height.
-It is a scenic viewpoint, with its top decorated with a sculpture of the Anchor, the symbol of the Polish Underground State during the Second World War, meant to commemorate the Warsaw Uprising.
-The mound is surrounded with an urban park, named the Operation Tempest Park.
-Additionally, at the corner of Czerniakowska Street and Polski Walczącej Avenue stands the Monument to the Soldiers of the Peasant Battalions and the People's Union of Women, designed by Agnieszka Świerzowicz-Maślaniec and Marek Maślaniec.
+The Warsaw Uprising Mound, an artificial hill with the height of 121 m above the sea level, or 31 m of relative height, is located near Bartycka Street.
+It is a scenic viewpoint, featuring a sculpture at its top, which depicts the Anchor, the symbol of the Polish Underground State during the Second World War, commemorating the Warsaw Uprising.
+The mound is surrounded by an urban park, named the Operation Tempest Park.
+Additionally, Memorial to the Soldiers of the Peasant Battalions and the People's Union of Women is at the corner of Czerniakowska Street and Polski Walczącej Avenue.
+It was designed by Agnieszka Świerzowicz-Maślaniec and Marek Maślaniec, and unveiled in 2019.
+It is dedicated to the soldiers of the Peasant Battalions and the People's Union of Women, resistance organisations active in Poland during the Second World War.

-At 2/4 Czerniakowska Street is placed the Catholic St. Anthony of Padua Church, dating to 1693, together with a monastery of Bernardines.
+The St. Anthony of Padua Church, a Roman Catholic] parish church dating to 1693, together with a monastery of Bernardines, is at 2 and 4 Czerniakowska Street.

 To the southeast, the neighbourhood also borders the Czerniaków Lake, which, together with surrounding it area, has the status of a nature reserve.
 With an area of 19.5 ha, it is the largest fresh water lake in Warsaw.
 It is also a bathing lake with a beach, the only in the city with such legal status.
 Additionally, to the north, the neighbourhood borders the Czerniaków Waste Pond, used for the disposal of water pollutants by the River Pumps Station, operated by the Waterworks and Sewage Municipal Company of the Capital City of Warsaw.
-Through the neighbourhood also flow two artificial cannals, called Czerniaków and Siekierki, emptying in the Vistula river.
+Two artificial canals, called Czerniaków and Siekierki, also cross the neighbourhood, emptying in the Vistula river.

-Czerniaków is crossed by Józefa Bema Avenue, which is a part of Siekieri Route, a thoroughfare connecting west and east banks of Vistula river.
+Czerniaków is crossed by Józef Bem Avenue, which forms a part of the Siekieri Route, a thoroughfare connecting west and east banks of Vistula river.

-A small part of the City Information System area of Czerniaków belongs to the administrative neighbourhood of Sadyba.
-It is located between Czerniakowska Street, Idzikowskiego Street, and Witosa Avenue.
+A small part of the City Information System area of Czerniaków belongs to the administrative neighbourhood of Sadyba, located between Czerniakowska Street, Idzikowskiego Street, and Witosa Avenue.

+Location and boundaries

+Czerniaków is located in the city of Warsaw, Poland, within the north central portion of the Mokotów district, within the subregion of Lower Mokotów.
+Its boundaries are approximately determined to the north by Czerniaków Waste Pond and the building of the Waterworks and Sewage Municipal Company of the Capital City of Warsaw; to the east by Siekierki Canal, Czerniaków Lake, and the boundary with Siekierki; to the south by Gołkowska Street, and Idzikowskiego Street; and to the west by Witosa Avenue, and Czerniakowska Street.
+The neighbourhood borders Ujazdów to the north, Augustówka and Siekierki to the east, Sadyba to the south, and Sielce to the west.